 One of the largest community-led development projects in the country, the masterplan vision was supported by around 80% of responders, due to the approach taken and the inclusive nature of the engagement process.
 This included a series of exhibitions, workshops, street stalls, one to one meetings and attendance at local festivals.

-We are now working up detailed proposals for the first phase, which will deliver the health facility, library and over 100 new homes.
+A planning application has been submitted with detailed proposals for the first phase, which will deliver the health facility, library and over 100 new homes.